mikeger/XcodeSelectiveTesting/README.md

 It is possible to define the configuration in a separate file.
 The tool would look for this file in the current directory.

-Options available are (see `selective-testing-config-example.yml` as example):
+Options available are (see `selective-testing-config-example.yml` for an example):

 - `basePath`: Relative or absolute path to the project.
 If set, the command line option can be emitted.
 - `testPlan`: Relative or absolute path to the test plan to configure.